 2 – Use integrated wall designs

-Treating each unit as a self-contained environment requires an integrated design of a wall system to meet the many internal as well as the external wall requirements.
+Treating each unit, apartment, or office space as a self-contained environment entails an integrated design of a wall system to meet the necessary internal and external wall requirements.

 Sound transmission loss, the difference between the sound level in the source room and the receiving room, is measured at specific sound frequencies and used to arrive at the Sound Transmission Class (STC) rating.
 The higher the STC rating calculated, the quieter it is in the receiving room.

 The rating without the ½" slot sealed was 19 STC.
-The acoustical assembly with ExoAir Trio tested at 54 STC.
+The acoustical assembly with the open cell polyurethane foam compressed tape tested at 54 STC.
 Typical interior walls in homes have an STC of about 33.